Fighting DUI Charges

 A seasoned attorney knows how to challenge the evidence against you and build a strong defense.
 They may also negotiate with prosecutors and get your charges reduced or dismissed.

 If you’ve been charged with DUI in DC, don’t hesitate to contact Scrofano Law, PC today to establish an attorney-client relationship.
 Our skilled and knowledgeable team is ready to fight for you.
-Schedule a free no-obligation consultation by calling us at 202-630-0949 or by filling out our online form.
+Schedule a consultation by calling us at 202-630-0949 or by filling out our online form.